fbohz/fbohz.github.io/_posts/2020-06-08-react_basics_refresher.markdown

 JSX has different keywords such as `className` instead of regular HTML 'class'.
 Also anything in between `{}` is JavaScript injected through JSX.

-React always intercepts all events and then we use setState to trigger a *re-render*, because state just got updated.
+React always intercepts all events and then we use setState to trigger a *re-render*.
+React re-renders anytime state is updated.

-JSX creates that virtual DOM and then re-renders as state changes.
+So JSX creates that virtual DOM with state and then React re-renders the DOM as state changes.

 **React Components**

+Our React components act like custom elements that we can mix with common HTML elements but with special powers!

-You can have react components as classes just as functions.
+You can have react components as classes or as functions.
 React class components have a `render()` method.
 We use classes to get access to `state` and `setState` to change state.
-We build these with `class` syntax.
+We build these with ES6 `class` syntax.

+To be able to do special things we get to use the special attribute `props` that carry data, functions and everything to make our application work effectively.

-We can also have components that *do not* extend from `React.Component`, we can also get access to state via *hooks*.
+We can also have components that *do not* extend from `React.Component`.
+We can also get access to state via *hooks*.
 We build this with ES6 arrow function syntax.
 In the past these functional components only received props and returned HTML form JSX.

-Our React components act like custom elements that we can mix with common HTML elements but with special powers!

-To be able to do special things we get to use the special attribute `props` that carry data, functions and everything to make our application work effectively.
+With hooks, this has changed.

 Last thing.
 You might notice on Class Components could have methods and arrow function declarations inside.

-A good rule of thumb is this: *Use arrow functions on any class methods you define and aren't part of React (i.e. render(), componentDidMount())*.
+**A good rule of thumb is this**:

+Use *arrow functions* on any class methods you define and aren't part of React (i.e. render(), componentDidMount()).

 **React Lifecycle Methods (Class Components)**

-They are methods that get called automatically by React in particular instances of the component life.
+They are methods that get called automatically by React in particular instances of its component life.

 1. `constructor()`: Called first.
 Allows the class to have access to lifecycle components.
 Here is where you declare your state.
 2. `render()`: Render is called next to display HTML.